Ban On Loose, Smuggled Cigarettes Being Flouted In Twin Cities - UrduPoint

 Ban On Loose, Smuggled Cigarettes Being Flouted In Twin Cities

-The ban on the sale of loose and smuggled cigarettes to underage introduced by the policy makers to reduce smoking habit among youth are being flouted in the twin cities of Rawalpindi and Islamabad due to inaction of local administrations

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Sep, 2019 ) :The ban on the sale of loose and smuggled cigarettes to underage introduced by the policy makers to reduce smoking habit among youth are being flouted in the twin cities of Rawalpindi and Islamabad due to inaction of local administrations.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Sep, 2019 ) :The ban on the sale of loose and smuggled cigarettes to underage introduced by the policy makers to reduce smoking habit among youth are being flouted in the twin cities of Rawalpindi and Islamabad due to slackness of local administrations.

 The bans on detrimental products remained in the pipeline or enforced for short times by the past regimes and then abandoned due to vested interests.
 The incumbent government, however, seems to be serious in their enforcement for the public health, particularly the youth.